MattGrdinic/how-we-code/README.md

-# Supporting Services: How We Operate
+# IT Team: How We Operate

 |                    |                 |
 | ------------------ | --------------- |